ucsf-wynton/wynton-website-hpc/docs/get-started/access-cluster.md

 <div class="alert alert-info" role="alert">
-These instructions are primarily written for Linux and macOS users.
-If you are on Windows using the <a href="http://www.putty.org/">PuTTY</a> SSH client, the overall idea is similar.
+These instructions are primarily written for Linux, macOS, and Windows 10 users.
+If you are on a pre-Windows 10, using the <a href="http://www.putty.org/">PuTTY</a> SSH client, the overall idea is similar.
 Please consult the PuTTY user forums for further instructions.
 </div>